jlopez616/stonescript/README.md

 ## Control Flow

-* Chainable if, else if, else statements = IF, OTHER IF, AND LAST IF
+* Chainable if, else if, else statements = OOF, OTHER OOF, AND LAST OOF

 ## Loops
 * While Loops = WHILE